michaelxmroz/YAGE/README.md

 ### RaspberryPi 4
 Building the RasPi kernel is very straightforward, as it uses the Zig build toolchain.
-In the "Build" folder the "build_zig.bat" file needs to be run, which will build both the C++ core and the Zig kernel and link them.
+In the "Build/zig/" folder the "build_zig.bat" file needs to be run, which will build both the C++ core and the Zig kernel and link them.